ilanschnell/bitarray/README.rst

 of booleans.
 Bitarrays are sequence types and behave very much like usual lists.
 Eight bits are represented by one byte in a contiguous block of memory.
 The user can select between two representations: little-endian and big-endian.
-All of the functionality is implemented in C.
+All functionality is implemented in C.
 Methods for accessing the machine representation are provided, including the ability to import and export buffers.
 This allows creating bitarrays that mapped are to other objects, including memory-mapped files.